silkapp/fay-builder/README.md

 ## Installation

-fay-builder available on [Hackage](http://hackage.haskell.org/package/fay-builder), to install it:
+fay-builder is available on [Hackage](http://hackage.haskell.org/package/fay-builder), to install it:

 ```shell
 cabal install fay-builder